Octavius-Dante/Tetra-Proxima/CAPM-DAY-12/Readme.md

 </br>

 Downloaded the log using command as mentioned in the above log (cf dmol -i 70d1ad25-067e-11ef-8669-eeee0a963137)
-</br> foudn the same description mentioned there
+</br> found the same description mentioned there
 </br>
 </br>
 <img src="./files/capmd12-93.png" >